YORK CITY SOUTH

 Before, the play off final, there was the small matter of The FA Trophy Final against Newport.
 City were on top for the most of the game, stamping our authority on it with 2 quick fire goals half way through the second half.
 Blair's blistering pace saw him on the end of a through ball which he lifted over the advancing keeper from 20 yeards to make it 1-0.
 8 minutes later, his run down the right, after an intricate passing move saw him cross to give Lanre Oyebanjo an easy 3 yard tap in.
 2-1.
 Game over.

-8 days later, City were back at Wembley for the big one, the play off final against Luton.
+The following Sunday, City were back at Wembley for the big one, the play off final against Luton.
 Heavily outnumbered, City supporters saw us concede an early goal.
 City went on the offensive and equalised through Ashley Chambers after 26 minutes.
-Early in the second half, Matty Blair hit the winner, a rather fortunate effort as many thought him offside when watching the replay.
+Early in the second half, Matty Blair hit the winner, a rather fortunate effort as he was a good yard offside.
 City held on, largely untroubled.
-Given our rivalries with Luton, all the more sweeter as it our 4th win (plus a draw) we’d got against them during the season.
+Given our rivalries with Luton, all the more sweeter as it our 4th win (plus a draw) we’d had against them during the season.
+Read Match Report and Watch Highlights.

 In a 2013 vote to celebrate 125 years of the Football League, 2011/2 was voted City’s greatest ever season gaining 74% of the vote.
 Next best was 1983/4 with just 9%.